cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/access-your-code.md

 * Paste the key you copied from Maestro into the text box
 * Click *Add key*

+Once this is done, use a Git URL in the following format in the Cloud 66 UI:

+`git@bitbucket.org:<username>/<repository>.git`

 #### Adding the SSH key to a specific repository

 To add the SSH key to a specific repository: